May 14, 2015

 On the framing, this article uses effective interventions to relieve global poverty as the main example of an idea one might to bring attention to.
 At the time this seemed the canonical central example for the effective altruism community, who were a good fraction of my audience.
 Even then I guessed it was not the most important idea to draw attention to, and I have become more confident since.
 Of course all of the arguments still apply to effective poverty interventions; I just wouldn't lend them so much implicit endorsement.

 On the substance, I omitted an important consideration: that larger movements come with increased overhead costs for communication and coordination within the movements.
 Combined with diminishing returns from effort within an area, this reduces the value of making a movement very large: doubling the size might be substantially less than doubling the value.
-Moreover if one realises that different people have different amounts to contribute to work on a given problem, the effect is that the value of bringing different types of people in varies significantly.
+Moreover if one realizes that different people have different amounts to contribute to work on a given problem, the effect is that the value of bringing different types of people in varies significantly.
 The ideal for a given community might be to include as many as possible of the people who are very well placed to contribute, and not so many people beyond that so as not to impede coordination between that core.
 For some ideas or problems that might in practice mean quite a small community; for others a large one.
 The central example of global poverty made this omission less salient since it benefits from more supporters even when large.

 Nonetheless, I think the original article contains useful ideas which I continue to make use of in my own thinking.
 I hope it remains useful to others.